andrewcooke/BlockCipherSelfStudy.jl/README.md

 alone).

-It is very configurable - the size of half blocks, the number of rounds, and the key size can all be configured.
+It is very configurable - the size of half blocks, the number of rounds, and the key size can all be varied.
 Here, in addition, to reduce strength, we modify how / when rotations are applied.

 ### 0 Rounds, No Rotation